Bhagavad Gita Chapter 7 Verse 27 Meaning

 Available in 28 languages

-This verse from Chapter 7 of the Bhagavad Gita highlights a practical insight: O Bharata, all beings are subject to delusion at birth due to the delusion of the pairs of opposites arising from desire and aversion, O Parantapa.
+The Gita addresses Maya with characteristic directness here.
+O Bharata, all beings are subject to delusion at birth due to the delusion of the pairs of opposites arising from desire and aversion, O Parantapa.
+Within the broader arc of Chapter 7, this verse builds on Krishna's systematic exposition of devotion.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team